andrew/ultimate-awesome/README.md

 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-ai-tools](https://github.com/pingan8787/awesome-ai-tools) - Finding the AI tools you need!.
 - [awesome-devsecops-russia](https://github.com/Swordfish-Security/awesome-devsecops-russia) - Awesome DevSecOps на русском языке.
+- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
-- [Awesome_Efficient_LRM_Reasoning](https://github.com/XiaoYee/Awesome_Efficient_LRM_Reasoning) - 😎 A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, Agent, and Beyond.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.